jmonlong/manu-vggafannot/manuscript.md

 * **The Sequence Tube Map** visualizes the pangenome and sequencing reads aligned to it, allowing the user to query specific regions[@tubemap].
 Prior to the present work, the application supported only the binary GAM format[@vg] for displaying additional information on the graph.
 It has some support for BED files, but only for inputting regions to display: BED-format annotations cannot be displayed.
-* **MoMI-G**, or Modular Multi-scale Integrated Genome Graph Browser, focuses on visualizing structural variants[@doi:10.1186/s12859-019-3145-2].
+* **MoMI-G**, for Modular Multi-scale Integrated Genome Graph Browser, focuses on visualizing structural variants[@doi:10.1186/s12859-019-3145-2].
 Variants are interactively selected and represented with a pangenome view as a custom Sequence Tube Map representation.
 Supporting reads, and genome annotations from files in BED/GFF/WIG format, can also be included in that representation.
 Only the reference genome path can be annotated.